chaoss/wg-dei/demographic-data/README.md

 *NOTE:* that the legal, privacy and ethical issues related to asking for, storing and visualizing data is currently out of scope, and will be its own task.

+*NOTE:* The [Open Demographics Initiative](http://nikkistevens.com/open-demographics/index.html) defined standard ways to ask for demographic information.
+CHAOSS builds on this work and does not want to duplicate that effort.

 1. Gender Identity
 2. Sexual orientation
 3. Age